Skip to main content

 Hardware

-The project uses a Raspberry Pi Pico 2W microcontroller.
-It features two SPI-driven displays: an ILI9341 TFT screen for high-resolution color graphics for the main game and a ST7735 TFT screen for smaller secondary display.
-For RFID functionality, it integrates an MFRC522 module, capable of reading and writing RFID tags.
+The project uses two Raspberry Pi Pico 2W microcontrollers: one dedicated to running the main game logic and another to handle a secondary display.
+This dual-microcontroller setup addresses both pin limitations on the main board and compatibility issues between the embedded graphics libraries of the two displays.
+The system features two SPI-driven TFT displays: an ILI9341 screen for high-resolution color graphics in the main game, and a smaller ST7735 screen for secondary display.
+RFID functionality is provided by an MFRC522 module, used for reading RFID tags.
 Data storage is supported by an external EEPROM memory chip, useful for saving card details permanently, even after flashing the Pico again.
 The setup also includes eight LEDs paired with eight resistors for visual feedback, along with four push buttons to allow user interaction.

 harware